KHAJAMOINUDDINKHADRI/Video-Scrolling/README.md

  - http://localhost:3000 **or**

- - the localhost link provided by the compiler in the termianl
+ - the localhost link provided by the compiler in the terminal.